 In May 1862, the fort was rebuilt by the California Volunteers and renamed Camp Stanford for Governor Leland Stanford of California.
 However, a few months later, in October, it was renamed back to Fort Breckenridge.
 Federal forces again destroyed the post in July 1865 to keep supplies out of Confederate hands.

 With the Civil War over and Indian attacks increasing, the fort was again rebuilt in November 1865 by the 2nd California Infantry.
 This time, it was named Fort Grant in honor of Union hero General Ulysses S. Grant.
 Regular troops replaced the California Volunteers in March 1866.

 Later that year, the post was destroyed again, this time by flooding.
 The troops then moved to an upper terrace on the San Pedro River’s east bank, and the fort was re-designated as a camp rather than a fort.
 The troops were kept busy fighting hostile Apache, who were prone to making raids on area settlers.

 In early 1871, when Pinal and Arivaipa Apache requested sanctuary near the fort, they were allowed to hunt and farm the area and start a camp nearby.
-Unfortunately, during this time, other Apache bands continued to raid the territory and though unfounded, many settlers blamed those bands living near Camp Grant.
+Unfortunately, other Apache bands continued to raid the territory during this time, and though unfounded, many settlers blamed those bands living near Camp Grant.
 On April 30, 1871, a mob of angry citizens from Tucson and their Papago Indian mercenaries clubbed, shot, and mutilated 144 Aravaipa Apache people, mostly women, and children near Camp Grant.
 Known as the Camp Grant Massacre, their actions were taken in “retaliation” for a Gila Apache raid in which six people had been killed and some livestock stolen.